-The CTS 2.0 process is a patent-pending Mechanocatalytic process for converting virtually any plant, paper or wood material into its base components of sugars and lignin without the use of enzymes, liquid acid, applied heat or pressure in only a matter of minutes.
+The CTS process is a patented Mechanocatalytic process for converting virtually any plant, paper, or wood material into its base components of sugars and lignin in a matter of minutes without the use of expensive chemicals like liquid acids or bases.

 How it Works

-Virtually any biomass including agricultural waste, specialty plants, wood chips and sawdust, paper, commercial and residential landscaping as well as sorted cellulose from municipal solid waste goes into the CTS Reactor with our dry powder catalyst.
-In just minutes and with no enzymes, liquid acids, applied pressure chambers the cellulose and hemicellulose is broken down and converted to its C5 and C6 sugars, leaving a high purity lignin as a byproduct.
+Virtually any biomass including agricultural waste, specialty plants, grasses, wood chips and sawdust, paper, commercial and residential landscaping as well as sorted cellulose from municipal solid waste can be prepared and mixed with our catalyst, run through the CTS process Reactor, and the cellulose and hemicellulose is broken down and converted to its C5 and C6 sugars, leaving a high purity lignin as a byproduct.

-The pretreatment that may be necessary is size reduction, using a shredder and/or hammermill, for capacity and convenience of loading the CTS reactors.
+The pretreatment of feedstock that is necessary is size reduction, using a shredder and/or hammermill, and then mixing the feedstock with our catalyst.

-Lignin is produced as a co-product, and tests show that the CTS process produces chemically unmodified lignin.
-Lignin may have other beneficial uses as input to create carbon nanofibers or bioplastics.
+Lignin is produced as a co-product, and tests show that the CTS process produces chemically unmodified sulfur-free lignin.
+Lignin may have other beneficial uses as input to create ion-exchange membranes or bioplastics.

-We are also able to separate the xylose and may sell it as a separate co-product.
+We may also be able to separate the xylose and may sell it as a separate co-product.
 Xylose is used to make xylitol, which is frequently used as a sweetener in sugarless gums.
 Initially, however, we will focus on producing cellulosic ethanol, diesel, and jet fuel.
-Later, both lignin and xylose streams can be added.
+Later, both lignin and xylose streams may be added.

-We expect to be able to produce sugar (and, hence, ethanol and other biofuels) at a much lower cost than any other cellulosic sugar in alternative processes, and even lower than corn, due to the fact that our feedstock is much less expensive.
+We expect to be able to produce sugar (and, hence, ethanol and other biofuels) at a lower cost than any other cellulosic sugar in alternative processes due to the uncomplicated nature of our process, and possibly even lower than corn, due to potentially high value co-products and the fact that our feedstock is much less expensive than corn.

-Furthermore, because the CTS 2.0 is a mechanical/chemical process with modular design, it is clearly scalable.
-Larger scale tests have shown no decline in results from laboratory scale tests.
-We have upgraded our 4th generation system and plan to finish testing it in 2021.
-It has 30x the capacity as the third generation.
-The Company expects to have a 5th generation semi-commercial scale system functioning before the end of 2021, and a commercial-ready system after that.
+Furthermore, because the CTS process is a mechanical/chemical process with modular design, it is clearly scalable.
+Larger scale tests using the 4th generation bench/engineering scale prototype have shown no decline in results from laboratory scale tests.
+We have optimized the conversion parameters and have achieved 99+% conversion of cellulose into soluble sugars.